 The effective movement of goods is vital to the local economy and economic development and as part of our Local Transport Plan a map has been produced showing recommended routes for HGVs:

 HGV Freight Route map (pdf 4mb opens in new window)

 Key destinations such as industrial areas, business and retail parks are shown along with service station facilities, the location of overnight parking areas and lay-bys suitable for larger vehicles.
 More information is available on lorry parking and service station facilities:

-HGV Lorry Parking & Service Station facilities (pdf 29kb opens in new window)
+HGV Lorry Parking and Service Station facilities (pdf 29kb opens in new window)

 Other street information is also available and can be viewed as part of the maps on this website.

-A local car share scheme is run in partnership with liftshare.
-The scheme aims to encourage people to car share as a way to help reduce travel costs, cut congestion and help the environment as well as being a great way to make a regular journey more interesting!
+Encouraging people to share car trips can help reduce travel costs, cut congestion and help the environment as well as being a great way to make a regular journey more interesting!